tannveerr/gestuvolume-python/README.md

 <h3>Acknowledgments</h3>
 <p>Special thanks to the OpenCV and MediaPipe teams for providing powerful computer vision tools.
 Inspired by the idea of gesture-based interaction for enhanced user experience.
-Feel free to contribute, report issues, or suggest improvements!</p>
+Feel free to contribute, report issues, or suggest improvements!
+Made with <3 by Tanveer & Dipanshu.</p>